Sunday Worship Services

 This service is a joyful celebration of Holy Communion that incorporates worship, preaching, music, and ceremony in the best of the contemporary Episcopal tradition.
 The liturgy is participatory in nature, focuses on congregational singing, and includes our Parish Choir with quarterly singing by the children’s choir and uses ritual, and prayer to open the mind and heart to the magnificence, transcendence, and sovereignty of God.

-Embodying Celtic ceremonial and musical traditions, the service draws on ancient and new liturgical music and texts based in the Celtic tradition, material from the Iona Community, and other sources.
-We welcome all to this innovative, beautiful and restorative service in Maginnis Memorial Canterbury Chapel.
+Embodying Celtic ceremonial and musical traditions, the service draws on ancient and new liturgical music and texts based on the Celtic tradition, material from the Iona Community, and other sources.
+We welcome all to this innovative, beautiful, and restorative service in Maginnis Memorial Canterbury Chapel.

 First Sunday Each Month Family worship and supper for families.
 Children and their parents will be involved in every part of our worship together.
 Our short, contemporary service with communion will engage and enlighten both kids and adults.
 All are welcome!
 After our worship, we will share a potluck meal.
 Bring a dish to share and we will provide the drinks.
 We look forward to seeing you!